julozheng/esilv_api_project/README.md

 1. Clone the repository.
 2. Install the required dependencies using the following command:

--pip install requests beautifulsoup4 textblob Flask
+- pip install requests beautifulsoup4 textblob Flask

 3. Run the Flask application with `python server.py`.